digitalhabitat/agbot_0/README.md

 To get the agbot moving perfrom the following steps

+0. Switch on the 12 volt Logic battery by fliping the amber rocker switch inside the tool box encolsure.
-1. Turn on the Nvidia TX2 by fliping the amber rocker switch inside the tool box encolsure (Green LED on TX2 will light)
+1. Turn on the Nvidia TX2 by pressing the right most button.
+(Green LED on TX2 will light)
 2. Connect a computer or phone to the TX2 hotspot or the local wifi
 3. Switch on the AgBot's main power by turning the red mounted E-Switch.
 (Clockwise)
 + ***THIS IS THE ONBOARD EMERGENCY STOP***